 Zyloric tablet is indicated for the treatment and prevention of gout and increased uric acid levels in the body.
-It can be due to varied reasons such as kidney disorder or certain medications.
+It can be due to varied reasons, such as kidney disorders or certain medications.
 Zyloric tablet contains allopurinol as an active component.
-Gout is a condition similar to arthritis where there is sudden pain in the joints accompanied by redness and swelling.
+Gout is a condition similar to arthritis, where there is sudden pain in the joints accompanied by redness and swelling.
 These symptoms usually occur due to uric acid deposition in the joints.
 Allopurinol in Zyloric tablets acts by reducing uric acid production in the body.
 Take tab Zyloric as advised by your doctor at the prescribed dose and duration.
-Before starting the treatment with Zyloric tablet, discuss about all the past medical and medication history with your doctor....
+Before starting the treatment with Zyloric tablet, discuss all the past medical and medication history with your doctor.

 Uses of Zyloric 100 MG

 - If you are allergic to allopurinol or any components of Zyloric tablet.

 - If you have liver or kidney function problems or heart failure.

 - If you are pregnant or breastfeeding.

 - You experience a severe allergic reaction of the skin after taking this medicine (Ulcersin mouth, nose, genitals, rashes and conjunctivitis).

 - You have a liver or kidney function problem.

 - You have high blood pressure or heart problems.